HOW TO ALIGN SOA based IT SYSTEMS WITH CHANGING BUSINESS STRATEGIES ? - (Part II)

 In a business analysis monitoring (BAM) context, they also handle processing of related exceptions, SLA constraints imposed to their service points and provide related feed-back for the business analysis monitoring.

-In the next step below, we show description of goal-driven service and use case components at the IT system level with their service/ request points according to the OMG's SoaML standard.
+In the next step, we show description of goal-driven service and use case components at the IT system level with their service/ request points according to the OMG's SoaML standard.

-After transformation into Goal-Oriented Object (GOO) components, UC and Service descriptions will be plugged into the architecture backbone of the 'Goal-Driven SOA" framework (cf. figures 7 and 8 next).
+After transformation into object components, Use Case and Service descriptions will be plugged into the architecture backbone of the 'Goal-Driven SOA" framework (cf. figures 7 and 8 in part III of this series).

 This work by Birol Berkem (GooBiz.com) is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.